-Students will be required give a 15 to 20-minute formal presentation of their policy papers, followed by brief comments.
+Students will be required post a narrated 15 to 20-minute formal video presentation of their policy papers.
+The Studio application built into Canvas will be used to record the narrated video presentations.
 [CLO 2]

 The presentation must include the following: